ubc-library-rc/rdm/content/08_Simplified-Data-Management-Plan.md

 {:toc}
 </details>

-Looking for a cheat sheet?
-It is coming very soon!
+Looking for a quick guide to creating Simplified DMPs?
+Check out our <a href="https://osf.io/tv9sa" target="_blank">one-pager</a>!
 {: .note }